 Only a few minute’s walk from the Central station of Milan, Ostello Bello Grande* is one of the nicest and warmest hostels I have ever been to.
-The hostel is clean, modern and ticked all the basic boxes and then some, here’s a few more reasons as to why I liked it:
+The hostel is clean, modern and ticked all the basic boxes and then some, here are a few more reasons as to why I liked it:

 - Welcome drink – we were asked to fill out a survey when we arrived, along with other new arrivals with a welcome drink in hand, a perfect way to make friends.

 - Free food – during the evening hours, there is a free for all pasta slash salad bar for guests, so if you are on a budget, like me, it’s the perfect solution to finding dinner.

 - Kitchen – not all hostels have a kitchen, but Ostello Bello Grande has one and is stocked with yogurt.
 Can’t go wrong with that!

 Although the price of the hostel is on the pricier end of the spectrum, the fact that you practically got breakfast and dinner included kind of balance the scale.
-I also met a fellow traveller there whom I still talk to – another score!
+I also met a fellow traveler there whom I still talk to – another score!